chainflip-io/chainflip-backend/api/bin/chainflip-lp-api/README.md

 Note: This functionality is not implemented yet.

 - A list of all assets and their range order positions in json format

-### `lp_getPools`

-Parameters:

-None

-Return:

-- A BTreeMap of all pools in json format

-### `lp_getPool`

-Parameters:

-- Asset as a camel-case string, eg "Eth" or "Dot"

-Return:

-- The required pool in json format

 -------------